 Global Sanctuary for Elephants is primed to provide the necessary expertise, hands on assistance and pivotal funding to aid in the development of elephant sanctuaries, domestically and internationally and provide support for the global welfare and well being of elephants wherever the need exists.
 We know that sanctuary life can make a profound difference to the health and well being of captive elephants.
 And we know that we have the capacity to make a difference in these global efforts.
 Our primary objective is to create a global coalition to ensure a safe, secure and humane future for captive elephants through the development and support of spacious, holistic, natural habitat elephant sanctuaries domestically and internationally.
 We bring a commitment to affect positive change and strive to foster a deeper comprehension of the intelligence and social complexity of elephants.

-For our pilot project, Elephant Sanctuary Brazil, we will take advantage of our two very knowledgeable experts, Dr. Joyce Poole, internationally renowned for her studies of wild elephants in Africa, and Scott Blais, co-founder of The Elephant Sanctuary, one of two organizations that have pioneered progressive elephant care.
+For our pilot project, Elephant Sanctuary Brazil, we are taking advantage of our two very knowledgeable experts, Dr. Joyce Poole, internationally renowned for her studies of wild elephants in Africa, and Scott Blais, co-founder of The Elephant Sanctuary, one of two organizations that have pioneered progressive elephant care.
 With Joyce’s extensive understanding of natural behavior and Scott’s thorough understanding of captive elephant care and recovery, Elephant Sanctuary Brazil is primed to have a profound impact on the lives of captive elephants in Brazil and throughout South America.
 But our ultimate goal would be to provide sanctuary in other continents as well.
-With over 5000 elephants in captivity and only 120 of them in sanctuary, elephants around the world are in dire need of a healthy alternative.
+With over 5000 African and Asian elephants in captivity and only 120 of them in sanctuary, elephants around the world are in dire need of a healthy alternative.